Jbz797/eslint-config-angular-strict/README.md

 ## Features

-- 🅰️ **Angular**: Standalone components, lifecycle enforcement, component standards, and more...
+- **Angular**: Standalone components, lifecycle enforcement, component standards, and more...
-- 📘 **TypeScript**: Strict typing, member ordering, modern patterns, and more...
+- **TypeScript**: Strict typing, member ordering, modern patterns, and more...
-- 🎨 **Style**: Airbnb compliance, max length, import organization, and more...
+- **Quality**: Modern JavaScript, anti-patterns prevention, performance optimization, and more...
-- 🦄 **Quality**: Modern JavaScript, anti-patterns prevention, performance optimization, and more...
+- **Style**: Airbnb compliance, max length, import organization, and more...

 ## What's Included